how much money does 1 million YouTube views make

 • Text banners

-You can decide which ads should appear and where they should pop up (before, during, or after your video) through AdSense.
+You can decide which ads should appear and where should they pop up (before, during, or after your video) through Google AdSense.
 These choices also affect how engaged viewers are, and that, in turn, affects how much you get paid per view.

-Some ads let viewers skip after a few seconds, while in non-skippable cases, people must watch the whole ad.
+Now, some ads let viewers skip after a few seconds, while in cases of non-skippable people has to watch the whole ad.
 And your paycheck depends on your CPM and CPC for each ad.

 YouTube Ads